 In Noteful, you can add page layers.
-For each page, you can see what a layer contains.
-Layers are a smart way to annotate documents without permanently saving your annotations to them.
+They are a smart way to annotate documents without permanently saving your annotations on them.
 You can still share original documents without your annotations, a feature that Notability does not have.

 Noteful can recognise outlines in your PDFs.
 The fun part is that you can add to your outline as well.
-Another cool feature, which most people have been requesting from GoodNotes; nested outlines!
+Another cool feature that most people have been requesting from GoodNotes; nested outlines!
 You can nest your outlines (as much as you want) in Noteful, which is super impressive.

 Missing features from Noteful

 Of course, Notability does a few things better.
 Noteful does not do the following: